Resources and FAQs

 - Stock options.

 International students are welcome in the Biotechnology program.
-Montgomery College has students from over 170 different countries.
-Before joining the program you may be required to take the TOEFL examination and other placement exams as recommended by the academic counseling staff.
+Montgomery College has students from over 160 different countries.
+Before registering you should communicate with biotechnology faculty and an international student counselor.

 Find out more information on transcript evaluation.

-Maybe, It is often difficult to find a position without the proper documentation.
-It is extremely important that your visa is up to date and current.
-In some cases a company will consent to allow an international student the experience of the practicum as that can be a requirement for obtaining your degree or certificate.
-With appropriate documentation from a biotech coordinator, you may be able to work temporarily for a limited time on your student visa.
-Contact the international student advisor for additional information.
+Maybe.
+It is difficult to find a position without US work authorization.
+It is important that your visa is current.
+In some cases a company will consent to allow an international student an internship.
+Contact the international student coordinator and the Biotech Coordinator for additional information.
 Please be aware that there is no promise or guarantee that you will be allowed to obtain a practicum, be hired or be supported for an H1 visa or green card application by any company.
-It is not the intent or responsibility of the biotechnology program or those companies that sponsor internships to assist in change of visa status.
+It is not the intent or responsibility of the Biotechnology Program or those companies that sponsor internships to assist in change of visa status.